javascript-obfuscator/javascript-obfuscator/readme.md

 ####compact
 Type: `boolean` Default: `true`

-Compact code output in one line.
+Compact code output into one line.

 ####debugProtection
 Type: `boolean` Default: `false`

-#####This option can cause browser freeze while Developer Tools is enabled!
-Use at own risk.
+#####This option can cause browser freeze if Developer Tools are enabled!
+Use it at your own risk.

-Force enable debug mode in some browsers (mainly based on WebKit) on page load, if Developers Tools panel is enbaled.
+Force enable debug mode in some browsers (mainly based on WebKit) on page load, if Developer Tools panel is enabled.
-With this options using of Debug panel is impossible.
+With this option enabled, using of Debug panel is impossible.

 WebKit based browsers: blocking site window, but you still can navigate through Developers Tools panel.
 Firefox: *not* blocking site window, but you still can't use Debug panel.